Fleishman-Lab/AbDesign_for_enzymes/README.md

 ### 3.2 Refinement of fragment alignment to template
 In this step, fragments from the same segment are refined according to the template structure, such that they all have the exact same ends of the fragment to better assemble later (details in the paper).

 *Segmentation point selection*: Here we are using the exact residues for the start and end of the segment.
-Make sure the segments are not overlapping (e.g. asegment cannot start at residue 47 if the previous one ended at 48).
+Make sure the segments are not overlapping (e.g. a segment cannot start at residue 47 if the previous one ended at 48).
 In this step the template's fragments start & end at the following positions:
 | Segment | start | end |
 | :---: | :---: | :---: |